-The nature of construction is often dynamic.
-Workers get sick, orders get delayed, and weather can cause interruptions.
-However, an organized contractor should be able to provide you with a work schedule that clearly outlines when the project will start and end, as well as the hours the crew will be working.
+Construction scheduling is never perfect.
+Workers get sick, orders get delayed and weather causes interruptions.
+But an organized contractor will provide you with a work schedule that clearly outlines a start and end date.

 8. Will you need water or bathroom facilities?

 Most contractors are self-sufficient enough to bring their own water.
-However, unless they’re doing a major remodel that necessitates bringing in a port-a-john, there’s a good chance they’ll need to use your facilities.
-Asking them before the project gets started gives you the opportunity to tell them which bathroom you prefer them to use.
+But, unless your job is a major remodel that necessitates bringing in a port-a-john, there’s a good chance your workers will need to use your facilities.
+Dedicate a bathroom (or bathrooms) to your workers before you start your project.

-9. Will you need keys to my house or my garage code?
-Who will have access to either?
+9. Will you need my garage code or keys to my house?
+Who will have access?

-Not surprisingly, many homeowners don’t feel comfortable giving their contractor the keys to their home.
-In fact, only 16 percent of homeowners we surveyed do so.
-That being said, unless you plan on staying home during construction, you’re going to need to give your contractor access to your home.
-Knowing exactly who has the key to your home or your garage access code gives you the peace of mind you need to know your home is safe.
+Many homeowners feel uncomfortable handing over the keys to their home.
+Unless you plan on staying home during the construction, you’re going to need to give your contractor access to your house.
+Knowing who has the keys to your home will give you peace of mind.

 10. Will you sign a contract?